Kernix13/javascript-cheat-sheet/object-examples.md

 ## ES6 classes

 Create a class with a constructor, methods and properties.
+And you have a prototype for every class you create.

 ```js
 // syntax